Amassed the right amount of capital, and want to invest some of your hard-earned money into the property market?

 Not to finish on a negative, but it’s always important to keep in mind the risks involved with investing generally.

-Again, this relates to making sure you select the correct area, as ones with stable levels of regeneration and growth are likely to be more stable and predictable.
+Again, this relates to making sure you select the correct area, as ones with stable levels of regeneration and growth are likely to be more stable and predictable as a property investor.